-A competitive application consists of the following required elements: a cover letter, curriculum vitae, separate research and teaching statements, a writing sample, and three letters of reference.
+How to Apply A competitive application consists of the following required elements: a cover letter, curriculum vitae, separate research and teaching statements, one or two writing samples, and three letters of reference.

 You will be presented with the opportunity to attach up to FIVE documents in the Application Documents section.
 Please include the following: